TingPing/tingping.github.io/_posts/2023-04-20-Themes-and-Flatpak.md

 gsettings set org.gnome.desktop.interface gtk-theme 'Adwaita-dark'
 ```

 `gnome-tweaks` sets this value for you, so I'd recommend just using it.
-Other desktop tools *may* set this value in their respecting settings applications.
+Other desktop tools *may* set this value in their respective settings applications.

 #### X11